-While listening to a webinar, as I was still playing catch-up on fall yard cleanup, I was energized and inspired by the positive reframe of VUCA as presented by futurist Robert Johansen, from the Institute for the Future.
+While listening to a webinar last weekend, as I was still playing catch-up on fall yard cleanup, I was energized and inspired by the positive reframe of VUCA as presented by futurist Robert Johansen, from the Institute for the Future.
 He repositions VUCA as a guide for moving forward into the future as Vision, Understanding, Clarity, and Agility.
 And whether you are thinking about it from an individual, team, or organizational perspective – any major accomplishment in life starts with using your imagination to visualize yourself achieving a worthy goal.
 It includes a clear understanding of your current state, including the emotions, and the clarity of actions/steps required to move toward achieving the outcome.
 And because things never quite happen as planned, we need the agility, flexibility with purpose to continue to make progress amidst complex and rapidly changing conditions.

 This content provided the backdrop for a webinar, “Leading with Purpose and Agility,” that my organization presented for the Syracuse business community at the end of April.
 The request for the webinar was triggered from our recent blog post regarding the “new” or “next normal.”
 The premise of the blog was that we may be learning things and becoming aware that some of our previous thinking and patterns of behavior, while comfortable, may not be the most agile or effective.
 This pandemic has slowed us down and almost forced us to learn about ourselves and the assumptions we make regarding leadership and life.
 It has certainly raised many questions for me regarding my assumptions, habits, and behaviors, especially as they relate to energy and productivity, such that I am looking to change quite a few things when we return to ‘normal.”